 X-rays are one of the most useful medical inventions of the 21st century.

-Here, we’ll discuss the precise risks associated with dental X-rays, so that each patient can make an informed, educated decision about his or her health.
+Here, we’ll discuss the precise risks associated with dental X-rays, so each patient can make an informed, educated decision about his or her health.

-How Much Radiation is in Dental X-rays?
+How Much Radiation Is In Dental X-rays?

 X-rays work by emitting a form of radiation called electromagnetic waves.
 Different tissues in the body absorb different amounts of radiation, causing them to appear white, gray, or black in the X-ray film.
 The calcium in bones absorbs the most radiation, so bones appear white.
 Fats and other tissues absorb less, and so appear gray.
 This is what allows doctors and dentists to spot abnormal conditions such as tumors.